kieker-monitoring/PCARP/README.md

 ## Replication

-The following will walk you through the complete pipeline methodology.
-The data from the previous experiment is included with this package.
+This section guides you through the full pipeline methodology.
-You can skip the data collection and run the pipeline from these logs alone.
+All necessary data from the previous experiment is bundled with this package, so you can skip the data collection phase and run the pipeline directly using the provided logs.

-Note: it is important to do the static analysis first, as to not skew the static analysis results with the added code for the dynamic analysis intrumentation.
+---

+> **Note:**
+> It is important to perform **static analysis first**.
+> Running dynamic instrumentation beforehand may introduce additional code that could skew the static analysis results.

 ## Recommended Development Environment